Skip to main content

 Porn has a powerful ability to hijack the best version of ourselves

 Outsourcing our problems to pornography compromises our identity.
-Even more heartbreaking, we become increasingly calloused to the impact our demand for pornography has on the bodies and stories of the human beings marketed for sexual consumption.
+Even more heartbreaking, we become increasingly calloused to the impact our demand for pornography has on the bodies and stories of human beings marketed for sexual consumption.

 Related: How Porn Can Impact Mental Health and Fuel Loneliness

-Phil’s relationship to pornography was transformed when he finally realized it marketed the exploitation of trafficked women and children.
+Phil’s relationship with pornography was transformed when he finally realized it marketed the exploitation of trafficked women and children.
 It was also transformed through acknowledging the futility that drove him to it.
 The demand for pornography harms exploited people and simultaneously derails men from realizing their deeper longings.

 There are stunning cathedrals of desire within us when we outgrow our hovels of pornographic arousal.